theengs/app/docs/prerequisites/controller.md

 * [HIVE MQ Web client](https://github.com/hivemq/hivemq-mqtt-web-client)
 * [MQTT FX](https://mqttfx.jensd.de/)

-MQTT enables you to connect easily a controller so as to monitor, control and automate scenarios.
+MQTT enables you to connect easily a controller so as to monitor, control and automate scenariOS.

 ## Controller
 The following controllers (and many other software) are compatible with MQTT: